talkingdeer12/MockSim/README.md

   * Waits for completion messages before finishing a task.
 * **DRAM** (`sim_hw/dram.py`)
   * Handles DMA read/write events emitted by PEs.
+* **Pipeline support** (`sim_core/module.py`)
+  * `HardwareModule` can be initialised with an arbitrary number of pipeline stages.
+Each stage is represented by a `PipelineStage` object which can be subclassed to implement custom behaviour.
+Modules raise a global stall flag that all stages check before progressing.
+Events generated from pipeline stages are prioritised so that later stages process first within the same cycle.

 ## Package Layout